Information for Our Community

 Isaiah Caldwell, MBA

 Isaiah Caldwell, MBAIsaiah Caldwell, MBA, is the newest Executive Management Fellow at WashU Medicine.
-Over the next two years, he will engage in comprehensive clinical and administrative rotations—working with hospital leadership, clinical departments, central operations, and executive offices—gaining expertise in strategic governance and healthcare delivery.
+Over the next two years, he will engage in comprehensive clinical and administrative rotations — working with hospital leadership, clinical departments, central operations and executive offices — gaining expertise in strategic governance and health-care delivery.

 Andromede “Andy” Uwase, MPH

-Andromede earned her undergraduate degree in Integrated Science from the University of Nebraska-Lincoln and a Master of Public Health from the Gillings School of Global Public Health at the University of North Carolina-Chapel Hill.
-Before joining the fellowship, Andromede worked as a project management intern with Baylor College of Medicine and Texas Children’s Global, supporting their work in clinical programming, research, training, and education initiatives, such as communities of practice in low-resource settings.
+Andromede earned her undergraduate degree in integrated science from the University of Nebraska-Lincoln and a master of public health from the Gillings School of Global Public Health at the University of North Carolina-Chapel Hill.
+Before joining the fellowship, Andromede worked as a project management intern with Baylor College of Medicine and Texas Children’s Global, supporting their work in clinical programming, research, training and education initiatives, such as communities of practice in low-resource settings.

-Andromede is an active member of National Council for University Research Administrators (NCURA), and she has a strong passion for research administration and healthcare finance.
+Andromede is an active member of National Council for University Research Administrators (NCURA), and she has a strong passion for research administration and health-care finance.

 Jesseca Leggett, MBA